ramon54321/mango/README.md

    - Access the admin panel by going to `localhost:4848`

 - Download the repo.
-   - Clone this repo into a new folder **(THE FOLDER MUST BE IN THE glassfish4/glassfish/ directory)**.
+   - Clone this repo into a new folder (The folder must be in: glassfish4/glassfish/).
 EG. `glassfish4/glassfish/myapp/`

 - Manually add lib.
    - Due to a bug in Glassfish, it is required to replace a lib file. **Copy the `org.eclipse.persistence.moxy.jar` from the lib folder of the repository into the `glassfish4/glassfish/modules/` folder and replace the original file.**